 - No PMI (Private Mortgage Insurance)

-- Government limits the amount of closing costs and origination fees lenders can charge, as well
+- Government limits the amount of closing costs and origination fees lenders can charge, as well as appraisal fees

 - Streamlined refinance loans can be closed in 7 to 10 days